JSchierling1/MiniML/README.md

 - Setting up a basic Flask API for logging experiment data.
 - Creating a simple dashboard using **Streamlit** to visualize experiments.
 - Using **SQLite** for lightweight data storage.
-- Visualizing metrics such as Loss and Accuracy in real-time.
+- Adding real-time visualization for metrics such as Loss and Accuracy.
+(Planned Feature)

 ## 🔍 **Motivation**
 The primary motivation for this project is to gain hands-on experience in developing a custom experiment tracking tool, which I plan to use for my Bachelor Thesis project on Machine Learning.
 The tool will help visualize and compare ML experiments, providing insights into hyperparameter tuning and model performance.